NCIP/gdc-docs/docs/API/Release_Notes/API_Release_Notes.md

 ### Known Issues and Workarounds

+* Fields are not counted as missing if parent field is also missing.
+A user may encounter this with nested fields using advanced search on the Data Portal or providing a filter with the API.
+Will impact use of "IS MISSING" or "NOT MISSING" search parameters.
 * Certain very long API requests will time out.
 It is recommended to break up into a series of smaller requests.
 * Use of non-ascii characters in token passed to Data Transfer Tool will produce incorrect error message "Internal server error: Auth service temporarily unavailable".
 * Use of a decimal in an integer search field produces unexpected error.